luycaslima/learning-journey-blog/src/posts/2024/February/devlog-0-nuns-project.md

   - [X] Mockup
   - [ ] Dog Nun's Idle's Sprite

-Next post I'm planning to explain how I implemented my Entity Component System (ECS).
+Next post I'm planning to explain what is it an ECS and how I implemented it.

-See you next post!
+See you in the next post!